flexera-public/policy_templates/cost/aws/unused_volumes/README.md

   - `billing_center_viewer`

 The [Provider-Specific Credentials](https://docs.flexera.com/flexera/EN/Automation/ProviderCredentials.htm) page in the docs has detailed instructions for setting up Credentials for the most common providers.

-## Input Parameters

-This policy has the following input parameters required when launching the policy.

-- *Email addresses to notify* - Email addresses of the recipients you wish to notify when new incidents are created.
-- *Account Number* - The Account number for use with the AWS STS Cross Account Role.
-Leave blank when using AWS IAM Access key and secret.
-It only needs to be passed when the desired AWS account is different than the one associated with the Flexera One credential.
-[More information is available in our documentation.](https://docs.flexera.com/flexera/EN/Automation/ProviderCredentials.htm#automationadmin_1982464505_1123608)
-- *Allow/Deny Regions* - Whether to treat Allow/Deny Regions List parameter as allow or deny list.
-Has no effect if Allow/Deny Regions List is left empty.
-- *Allow/Deny Regions List* - A list of regions to allow or deny for an AWS account.
-Please enter the regions code if SCP is enabled.
-See [Available Regions](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions) in AWS; otherwise, the policy may fail on regions that are disabled via SCP.
-Leave blank to consider all the regions.
-- *Unused Days* - The number of days a volume has been unused.
-The days should be greater than zero.
-- *Volume Status* - Whether to include attached volumes, unattached, or both in the results.
-- *Exclusion Tags (Key:Value)* - Cloud native tags to ignore instances that you don't want to consider for downsizing or termination.
-Format: Key:Value
-- *Create Final Snapshot* - Boolean for whether or not to take a final snapshot before deleting
-- *Automatic Actions* - When this value is set, this policy will automatically take the selected action(s).

-Please note that the "Automatic Actions" parameter contains a list of action(s) that can be performed on the resources.
-When it is selected, the policy will automatically execute the corresponding action on the data that failed the checks, post incident generation.
-Please leave it blank for *manual* action.
-For example if a user selects the "Delete Volumes" action while applying the policy, all the volumes that didn't satisfy the policy condition will be deleted.

-## Policy Actions

-The following policy actions are taken on any resources found to be out of compliance.

-- Delete Unused volumes after approval
-- Send an email report

 ## Supported Clouds